b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 Amazing.
 In the case of the unpaired two-sample t-test we use the same methodology and reasoning as we did in the case of the one-sample t-test from @sec:compare_contin_data_one_samp_ttest (only functions for `sem` and `df` changed slightly).
 Given the above I recommend you get back to the section @sec:compare_contin_data_one_samp_ttest and make sure you understand the explanations presented there (if you haven't done this already).

-As an alternative to our unpaired t-test we should consider [Htests.UnequalVarianceTTest](https://juliastats.org/HypothesisTests.jl/stable/parametric/#HypothesisTests.UnequalVarianceTTest) (if the variances are not equal) or [Htests.MannWhitneyUTest](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#HypothesisTests.MannWhitneyUTest) (if the normality assumption does not hold).
+As an alternative to our unpaired t-test we should consider `Htests.UnequalVarianceTTest` (if the variances are not equal) or [Htests.MannWhitneyUTest](https://juliastats.org/HypothesisTests.jl/stable/nonparametric/#HypothesisTests.MannWhitneyUTest) (if both the normality and homogeneity assumptions do not hold).

 To be continued...